Win Headley: College career

 Headley was a three-year starter at defensive tackle for the Wake Forest Demon Deacons.
 The Demon Deacons won their first Atlantic Coast Conference championship in 1970 as Headley was named First-team All-ACC and voted team MVP.
 He was also named a Second-team All-American by the Walter Camp Foundation and an All-American by the National Education Association.
 He was named co-recipient of the Arnold Palmer Award, which is given to Wake Forest's best male athlete, in the spring of 1971.
 Headley also won the Bill George Award, which is given to Wake Forest's best lineman, in 1970.
 He was inducted into the Wake Forest Sports Hall of Fame in 1994.

 Professional career

-Headley was selected by the Green Bay Packers of the NFL with the 193rd pick in the 1971 NFL draft and converted to offensive guard.
+Headley was selected by the Green Bay Packers of the NFL in the eighth round with the 193rd pick in the 1971 NFL draft and converted to offensive guard.
 He was released before the start of the regular season.
 He played for the Hartford Knights of the ACFL in 1971.
 Headley was signed by the CFL's Montreal Alouettes in March 1972.
 He played in two games for the Alouettes in 1972.